 - An off-premises client deployment that is made without joining the client to the Windows Server 2012 Essentials domain

-To deploy a computer on a Windows Server 2012 Essentials network without joining the computer to the Windows Server 2012 Essentials domain, follow these steps:
+To deploy a computer on a Windows Server 2012 Essentials or on a Windows Server 2012 R2 Essentials network without joining the computer to the Windows Server 2012 Essentials domain, follow these steps:

 - Open an elevated command prompt on the client computer.
 To do this, follow these steps: